kayreeder/elist_analysis/README.md

   Concentrate marketing campaigns and ad budgets in **Q4 (Nov–Dec)** when TechHaven typically sees about a **22+% sales lift**.
 - **Boost slower months:**
   Launch **mid-year promotions** or loyalty offers to lift activity during the May–July slowdown.
-- **Balance year-to-year performance:**
-  Broaden sales channels and fine-tune inventory planning to reduce dependence on short-term spikes like 2020.

 <h4>Product Performance</h4>